Azaze7/Azaze7/README.md

 | <img src ="https://img.shields.io/badge/Unity-100000?style=for-the-badge&logo=unity&logoColor=white" /> | <img src="https://img.shields.io/badge/gimp-5C5543?style=for-the-badge&logo=gimp&logoColor=white" /> |
 | <img src="https://img.shields.io/badge/docker-%230db7ed.svg?style=for-the-badge&logo=docker&logoColor=white" /> | <img src="https://raw.githubusercontent.com/Azaze7/Azaze7/main/Guzman_Additional_Banner4.png" width="200" height="30">|
 | | <img src="https://img.shields.io/badge/Adobe%20Creative%20Cloud-DA1F26?style=for-the-badge&logo=Adobe%20Creative%20Cloud&logoColor=white" /> |

+## ⌨️ My Computer Science Story

+* I was introduced to computing at a young age from my grandmother, who helped me navigate the digital landscape via AOL dial-up [📎] since I was **three years old.**

+* I prefer to collaborate on projects with others on whatever I can help with, but when I code on my own, my passion lies in *front-end development* and the *user experience.* I am deeply invested in creating interfaces that are not only functional, but also are **intuitive and user-friendly.** [🎮]

+* My current interests lie in the concepts of **Data Archival** [💾] and **Ethical Hacking.** [🔐] When I have some time to myself, I'll usually be reading about these topics.